-These reactions are beautiful, but they are toxic and silver is expensive.
+These reactions are beautiful, but they are toxic and silver can be expensive.
 I show these reactions to my intro chemistry class as a demonstration.
 This minimizes waste, expense, and the handling of these chemicals by my students with limited laboratory experience.
-I do let my advanced chemistry students do this in a predicting chemical reaction laboratory activity as a review for the AP test.
-It helps them remember the colors, which they had a hard time doing when I did this same lab early in the year.
+I do let my advanced chemistry students do this in a predicting chemical reaction laboratory activity.

-In this video Potassium Chromate and Silver Nitrate are mixed, producing red Silver Cromate.
-In the second reaction Potassium Iodide and Lead (II) Nitrate is mixed, producing a yellow Lead Iodide.
-To predict these reactions, you have to use your solubility rules.
-Remember that all Nitrates and alkali metals (such as potassium) are soluble.
+In this video, solutions of potassium chromate and silver nitrate are mixed, producing a red silver chromate precipitate.
+In the second reaction, potassium iodide and lead (II) nitrate are mixed, producing a yellow lead iodide precipitate.
+To predict these reactions, it is recommended that you use your solubility rules.
+Remember that all nitrates and alkali metals (such as potassium) are soluble.
 The nitrate and alkali metals are considered spectator ions in the reaction.

 Double replacement reactions: